mortylabs/MultiRFLinkTCPBridge/README.md

 The python app uses environment variables for its config, which can be placed inside a .env fiile in the same directory as the python script.

-The following environment variables are used:
+The following env variables are used:

 LOG_DIR                    directory to write the log file to WRITE_LOG_TO_DISK          write log to disk if true, or to screen if false